Christopher-Starke/mechanical-7-segment-clock-V2/README.md

 # mechanical-7-segment-clock-V2
 A large mechanical 7-segment clock using cheap stepper motors.
+This thing is really big about 135x65cm!
+If you dont have acces to creating the PCBs or printed parts yourself I have some available for purchase on [Tindie](https://www.tindie.com/stores/s_t_a_r_k_e/#store-section-products)

 ![](/Images/Main_photo.jpg)
 ##